Wall element concept with 100% wood use

 The result is 200 mm thick sandwich elements that are capable of bearing loads.
 Each of them weighs approx. 90 kg; and each is highly fire-resistant due to the OSB panels.
 They are also very soundproof, earthquake- and termite-proof and never get damp.

 In the course of the silicone-grouted construction, the 4times heat-reflecting aluminium foils and the 15 cm Cellulose insulation result in a sufficiently good building insulation value.
+The sum of all the films maintains the warmth of the room in winter and prevents the heat of summer from penetrating into the interior of the house.

 About 22 mm thick OSBs serve as partition walls.